Some basic lifestyle and diet modifications may help you clear histamine from the body.

 High Histamine Levels Causes

 Some fishes and foods become affected by bacteria if they are refrigerants inappropriately.
-These bacteria produce histamine and are known as histamine-producing bacteria.
+These bacterias produce histamine and are known as histamine-producing bacteria.

 Consuming these bacteria with the food leads to histamine toxicity, known as Scrombroid poisoning.

-Some specific types of fish are more likely to be affected by these bacteria and lead to histamine toxicities such as;
+Some specific types of fish are more likely to be affected by these bacterias and lead to histamine toxicities such as;

 - Amberjack etc.